 New York, NY 10001

-We are always looking for new members to help create a dynamic and energetic organization that leads the way in understanding, applying, and innovating group relations theories and concepts.
+We are always looking for new members to help create a dynamic and energetic organization that leads the way in understanding, applying, and innovating Group Relations theory and practice.

 © Copyright 2019